Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Photo: Mosher Unit Class II injection well in Cardington, Morrow County, OH.
 Credit Columbus Community Bill of Rights

-Oil and gas companies have been granted permits to inject toxic, radioactive fracking waste into Class II injection wells within Columbus Metro watersheds, which provide drinking water for more than 1.2 million residents of the greater Columbus area1.
-There are currently 13 injection wells upstream of Columbus metro located in Delaware and Morrow counties which have been injected with millions of gallons of oil and gas waste, euphemistically called “brine”.
+Oil and gas companies have been granted permits to inject toxic, radioactive fracking waste into Class II injection wells within Columbus Metro watersheds, which provide drinking water for more than 1.2 million residents of the greater Columbus area.
+As of 2023, there are 13 injection wells upstream of Columbus metro located in Delaware and Morrow counties which have been injected with millions of gallons of oil and gas waste, euphemistically called “brine”.
 This waste can contain more than 1,000 different chemicals, of which many are carcinogens, neurotoxins, and endocrine disruptors, and also contains radium 226 and 228, in addition to other radionuclides.

-The Columbus Community Bill of Rights group will conduct preliminary water quality testing to determine if there is a measurable impact from the injection waste.
-Even if there is not currently a detectable impact during the testing period, the aim is to ensure continuous monitoring near the wells to hold the industries accountable for leaks, spills, or migration of the liquid waste into the water supply.
+The Columbus Community Bill of Rights group monitored baseline water quality in publicly-accessible stream sites both upstream and downstream of injection wells in Morrow and Delaware counties from August 2021 to August 2022.
+While no evidence of brine leaks or spills were detected in this year, this baseline study could help determine if there is a measurable impact from the injection waste releases in the future.
+CCBOR stresses that the best practice would be to have continuous monitoring near the wells to hold the industries accountable for leaks, spills, or migration of the liquid waste into the water supply.
 As part of the group’s objective to protect their water, it aims to pass the Columbus Community Bill of Rights charter amendment to give citizens the legal right to say no to current and future oil and gas industry contamination in their watersheds.

-The immediate goal of this water testing initiative is to motivate the need for long-term water quality monitoring by the City of Columbus near the injection wells.
-Ultimately, the goal is to ensure a ban on injection well permits, solid frack waste (drill cuttings) disposal in landfills within the watershed, and spreading oil and gas brine for dust and ice control.
+The immediate goal of this water testing initiative was to motivate the need for long-term water quality monitoring by the City of Columbus near the injection wells.
+Ultimately, the goal of this and related work is to ensure a ban on injection well permits, solid frack waste (drill cuttings) disposal in landfills within the watershed, and spreading oil and gas brine for dust and ice control.

-This project is ongoing but open to new collaborators.
+This project is officially complete, but the team is open to new collaborators in their longer term ongoing efforts.
 If interested, see how to get in touch with us below:

 Interested in volunteering as a scientist?
 Apply now!